AuDigitalHealth/ci-medicare-records/pages/_includes/flag-air-1-intro.md

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that:
-* notice text will be sent in Flag.code.CodeableConcept.text
+* notice text will be sent in the text portion of the Flag.code